catamphetamine/react-pages/README.md

     // Allows adding arbitrary React elements to the end of the <body/>
     // (use `key`s to prevent React warning when returning an array of React elements)
-    body_end: (url) => React element or an array of React elements
+    body_end: (url) => React element or an array of React elements }

   // (optional)
-    // (is used only in development mode, for "flash of unstyled content")
-    // This function returns CSS text which will be inserted
-    // into server rendered webpage's <head/> <style/> tag.
-    // If you're using Webpack then the CSS text is the result of a require() call.
-    style: () => 'body { background: white }'
-  }

-  // (optional)
   // Preloads data before performing page rendering.
   //
   // If this function returns an object then this object
-  // will be merged into Redux store.
+  // will be the initial Redux state.
   //
   // `request` is the original HTTP request for the webpage.
-  // It can be used, for example, to get a cookie value
+  // It can be used, for example, to load the currently
-  // and put it to Redux store.
-  // (for example, a Json Web Token cookie value can be put to the store
-  //  to later be set as an `Authorization` header for `http` utility requests)
+  // logged in user info (user name, user picture, etc).
   //
   preload: async (httpClient, { request }) => {}
   // (or same without `async`: (httpClient, { request }) => Promise.resolve({})